-While primary care physicians usually help people after they’re sick, preventive medicine physicians try to help before a condition or illness develops.
+While some physicians and specialties focus on helping people after they’re sick, preventive medicine physicians try to help before a condition or illness develops.
 Their goal is to prevent health issues before there is a need to treat them.

 What Does a Preventive Medicine Physician Do?

 There are many different paths in preventive medicine, so the doctor can practice in a number of areas, including public health, health policy, clinical medicine, and research.
-They may work in a clinic where they treat patients, or they may conduct research to find new ways to prevent disease and death.
+They may work in a clinic where they treat patients, they may conduct research to find new ways to prevent disease and death, or they may do a combination of both.
 Many primary care physicians also practice preventive medicine.

 - Occupational medicine (deals with health and safety of workers)